PerceiveDev/uSkyFix/lib/README.md

 # Building
-Place your `uSkyBlock.jar` file in this folder.
+Place your `uSkyBlock.jar` and `MVdWPlaceholderAPI.jar` file in this folder.